Yougotthejuice/holbertonschool-zero_day/README.md

-This is my frist readme
+This is my first readme 369